27 Down: Special Mention

 27 Down is featured in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May have Missed.
 He wrote the film explores urban alienation just like French writer Albert Camus did in his novels; something no Hindi film had done before.
 Cinematographer AK Bir's camera travels inside the mind of the protagonist, he also said.

 Production

-The film was shot on location on Mumbai trains, platforms, and at Mumbai's Victoria Terminus station, the cinematographer of the film, Apurba Kishore Bir was 22 years old when he got the project, he shot 70 percent of the film using a hand-held camera, inspired by The Battle of Algiers, a 1966 war film with an aim to put the camera right in the conflict, he shot with wide lenses rather than zooms.
+The film was shot on location on Bhusaval railway station, steam yard, suburbs of railway premises and railway quarter for some scenes while other major parts at Mumbai trains, platforms, and at Mumbai's Victoria Terminus station, suburbs of Mumbai, the cinematographer of the film, Apurba Kishore Bir was 22 years old when he got the project, he shot 70 percent of the film using a hand-held camera, inspired by The Battle of Algiers, a 1966 war film with an aim to put the camera right in the conflict, he shot with wide lenses rather than zooms.
 Bir chose to shoot the film in black and white, as he wanted stark contrasts.
 As it was difficult to control across crowd, most of the film's platform scenes were shot in the night, or at side platforms, and extras made it look like a busy time.